partigabor/aromatica-old/content/items/pepper.md

 +++
 title = "Pepper"
 author = "Gabor Parti"
-date = "2023-10-21"
+date = "2023-10-22"
-description = "The dried fruits of an Indian vine, also known as black pepper, related to long pepper." weight = 10
+description = "The dried fruits of an Indian vine, also known as black pepper, related to long pepper., also known as black pepper, related to long pepper." weight = 10
 # draft = "true"
 # hidden = "true"